For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Financial Fact Sheet

-Length of Program which includes all student instruction/interaction (including classroom, laboratory, exams, and clinical education).
-Include the total number of weeks where either full or partial attendance is required.
+Length of Program which includes all student instruction/interaction (including classroom, laboratory, exams and clinical education) where either full or partial attendance is required.

 Clinical Education

-Does this program have a requirement for all students to complete at least one clinical education experience for which the students would be required to seek alternative housing or travel accommodations to attend: Yes
+This program has a requirement for all students to complete at least one clinical education experience outside the Philadelphia area (>50 miles outside the city).
+To attend, the students are required to seek alternative housing or travel accommodations.

 Note: Students are responsible for costs associated with housing, travel, and food during clinical education.
 Actual clinical education costs for each student are extremely variable.
-For the purposes of the estimates below, the program has allocated $1000 towards the first clinical education experience in the 2nd year and $2000 towards clinical education experiences 2 and 3 in the third year.
+For the purposes of the estimates below, the program has allocated $1000 towards the first clinical education experience and $2000 towards clinical education experiences 2 and 3.
 Please note that these are only estimates; the actual costs may be lower or higher.
 The DPT program at Drexel works with students on an individual basis if they have extenuating circumstances.

 Student Costs

-Note: These are costs experienced by students in the 2022‐2023 academic year.
-Annual costs are estimates and subject to increases.
+Note: These are costs experienced by students in the Fall 2023–August 2024 academic year.
+Annual costs are estimates and subject to change.
 Students should contact the program for further information related to costs.

 Note: Students are encouraged to explore the cost of living for areas where they may choose to live.
 One possible website: https://livingwage.mit.edu/